bytecodealliance/wasm-micro-runtime/README.md

 emsdk activate latest
 ```
 add ```./emsdk_env.sh``` into the path to ease future use, or source it everytime.
-The Emscripten website provides other installtion methods beyond Linux.
+The Emscripten website provides other installation methods beyond Linux.

 todo: user should copy the app-libs folder into project and include and build.